sean-perkins/stencil-playwright/packages/docs/docs/intro.md

 Let's discover **Stencil Playwright in less than 5 minutes**.

+## Why Playwright vs. Puppeteer?

+Playwright can test components across different browsers (chromium, firefox and webkit).
+Puppeteer can only test components on Chrome.

+Playwright has improved support for ShadowDOM, selectors automatically pierce the ShadowDOM.
+Puppeteer requires using selectors such as `my-component >>> .shadow-element`.

+Playwright is decoupled from Stencil allowing you to update to the latest version of Playwright without a Stencil dependency change.
+Puppeteer is directly coupled to Stencil, meaning you can only use the dependency version specified by Stencil.

 ## Getting Started

 Get started by **installing Stencil Playwright to your Stencil project**.